gowthamgts/AircelAdBlocker/README.md

 AircelAdBlocker [![Build Status](https://travis-ci.org/gowthamgts/AircelAdBlocker.svg?branch=master)](https://travis-ci.org/gowthamgts/AircelAdBlocker)
 ---------------------
 AircelAdBlocker is a long term necessity due to those irritating first in-call ad from Aircel.
 Everybody hates it and so here's the solution.
-This app released under **GNU GPL license**.
-Enough with the history let's get down to business.

 Abstract
 --------